UPDATE: School Bell Time Changes 2021-2022

 Student Transportation of Eastern Ontario, in partnership with the Catholic District School Board of Eastern Ontario (CDSBEO) and the Upper Canada District School Board (UCDSB), began implementing unified bell times in September 2019, to facilitate a standard length of the school day.

-Please refer to Bell Time Zone Map for September 2020 implementation, which includes the East/West Zone.
+Please refer to Bell Time Zone Map for September 2021 implementation, which includes the South Zone.

 Elementary school bell times will occur between 9:15 a.m. and 9:30 a.m., while all secondary school bell times will occur at 8:00 a.m.

-Please note that these changes represent the second phase of a three-year implementation schedule.
+Please note that these changes represent the final phase of a three-year implementation schedule.

 Bell time alignment supports consistent planning for families, the implementation of district wide learning opportunities for both CDSBEO and UCDSB and results in significant transportation related savings, without loss of transportation services to families.